How to create a change request workflow in InvGate

 For both cases, the possible outcomes are:

 • Rejected or canceled – The request is stopped, either because it does not meet requirements or priorities have shifted.
 In this case, an automated email notification is sent to the requester and stakeholders with the decision.
-As the final stage, a “canceled” step is triggered for the workflow.

 5. Implementation